Extreme-Strike Asymptotics for General Gaussian Stochastic Volatility Models

 The remainder of this article is structured as follows.
 Section \ref{GEN} sets up a convenient second-chaos representation for the model's integrated volatility.
-Section \ref{MIX} uses calculations in a proof in \cite{B} to derive precise asymptotics for the density of the mixing distribution.
-Section \ref{STOCK} converts these asymptotics into two-sided estimates of the density of the stock price $S_{T}$, thanks to the analytic tools developed in \cite{GS, G}.
-Sharper asymptotic formulas for the density can also be obtained, but they are not needed to derive sharp asymptotic formulas for the IV with three terms and an erorr estimate.
-In Section \ref {IV}, we characterize the wing behavior of the implied volatility in Gaussian stochastic volatility models.
-The special case of the uncorrelated Stein-Stein model is studied in more detail in Section \ref{STEIN}.
+In Section \ref{MIX}, we generalize some results from \cite {B,H,Z}, concerning the asymptotic behavior of densities of infinite linear combinations of chi-squared random variables, and derive precise asymptotics for the density of the mixing distribution.
+Section \ref{STOCK} converts these asymptotics into sharp asymptotic formulas for the density of the asset price $S_{T}$, thanks to the analytic tools developed in \cite{GS, G}.
+In Section \ref{IV}, we characterize the wing behavior of the implied volatility in Gaussian stochastic volatility models.
+We find sharp asymptotic formulas for the implied volatility with five explicit terms and an error estimate.
+The special case of the uncorrelated Stein-Stein model is studied in more detail in Section \ref{S:uSS}.
 Finally, our practical study of calibration strategies, with numerics, is in Section \ref{NUM}.